 Clinical Practice Guideline

-The guideline, Hoarseness (Dysphonia), was developed by the American Academy of Otolaryngology—Head and Neck Surgery and was endorsed by the American Academy of Family Physicians.
+The guideline, Hoarseness (Dysphonia), was updated by the American Academy of Otolaryngology-Head and Neck Surgery and categorized as Affirmation of Value by the American Academy of Family Physicians.

-- Patients with hoarseness should be assessed by history and/or physical examination for factors that modify management, such as one or more of the following: recent surgical procedures involving the neck or affecting the recurrent laryngeal nerve, recent endotracheal intubation, radiation treatment to the neck, a history of tobacco abuse, and occupation as a singer or vocal performer.
+Patients with hoarseness should be assessed by history and/or physical examination for underlying cause and factors that may modify management.
+Factors that may indicate the need for expedited laryngeal evaluation include: recent surgical procedures involving the neck or affecting the recurrent laryngeal nerve, recent endotracheal intubation, presence of concomitant neck mass, respiratory distress or stridor, radiation treatment to the neck, a history of tobacco abuse, and occupation as a singer or vocal performer.

-- The patient's larynx should be visualized when hoarseness fails to resolve by a maximum of three months after onset or if a serious underlying cause is suspected.
+The patient’s larynx should be visualized when dysphonia fails to resolve or improve within 4 weeks or if a serious underlying cause is suspected.

-- Computed tomography or magnetic resonance imaging should not be obtained with a primary complaint of hoarseness prior to visualizing the larynx.
+Computed tomography or magnetic resonance imaging should not be obtained in patients with a primary complaint of dysphonia prior to visualizing the larynx.

-- Anti-reflux medications should not be prescribed for patients with hoarseness without signs or symptoms of gastroesophageal reflux disease.
+Anti-reflux medications or corticosteroids should not be prescribed for patients with isolated dysphonia without prior visualization of the larynx.

-- Antibiotics should not be routinely prescribed to treat hoarseness.
+- Antibiotics should not be routinely prescribed to treat dysphonia.

 - Surgery should be considered for patients with suspected: 1) laryngeal malignancy, 2) benign laryngeal soft tissue lesions, 3) glottic insufficiency.